qmk/qmk_firmware/docs/feature_debounce_type.md

 ### Debounce Time

-Default debounce time is 5 milliseconds and it can be changed with the following line in `config.h`:
+Default debounce time is 5 milliseconds, modifiable by adding the following line in `config.h`:
 ```
 #define DEBOUNCE 10
 ```